Skip to Content

 The best way to tell if most fish fillets are done is by testing it with a fork (this excludes tuna).
 Insert the fork at an angle, at the thickest point, and twist gently.
 The fish will flake easily when it’s done, and it will lose its translucent or raw appearance.

 Looking at the texture and the “translucency” is the easiest way to tell if your fish is done, and it gets easier with practice.
-Keep in mind that fish continues to cook for a couple minutes after you take it off the heat.
+Keep in mind that fish continues to cook for a couple of minutes after you take it off the heat.

 Also, know that medium-to-fatty fish with a firmer texture and richer flavor (like cod, salmon, or swordfish) can withstand more heat and therefore lend themselves to grilling or broiling.

-Tuna is a fish that is frequently undercooked to keep it’s texture.
+Tuna is a fish that is frequently undercooked to keep its texture.
 Notice the pink color in the photos below.

-Another excellent low carb tuna dish, but without a nut crust is this seared tuna with a balsamic glaze.
+Another excellent low-carb tuna dish, but without a nut crust is this seared tuna with a balsamic glaze.

 Key Tips for Using Nuts as Breading?

-Any ground up nut will work for the crust.
+Any ground nut will work for the crust.
 Here are a few of the more popular nuts to use:

-• mix of pistachio and panko
+- Mix of pistachio and panko

-The ingredients for pistachio crusted fish filets are the same whether you use tuna or another fish filet.
+The ingredients for pistachio-crusted fish filets are the same whether you use tuna or another fish filet.
 The photo below shows the ingredients when using red snapper.

 Making an entire healthy dinner with nut-crusted fish can be quick for weeknight dinners or a little more fancy for guests or special occasions.
 Below are some suggested side dishes that work well for casual or fancy!